15+ awesome DIY, off-grid backyard games to play — I can’t wait to try them out with my family!

 Super-sized Farkle or Yahtzee??
 Yes, please!
 You can purchase this from a few different suppliers online, or you can make your own version from foam.
 Get an inflatable set that store easily when not in use.

-DIY Toss Backyard Game
+DIY Backyard Toss Game

 DIY Water Play

-Who needs fancy water toys – this requires little water and can be played for hours.
+Who needs fancy water toys – this requires little water and can be played with for hours.
 Just use some inexpensive, colorful, household sponges cut into strips, bound by hair elastics (will last longer than a rubber band.
 Watch the above video to see how!)

 This giant game of Jenga is super easy to make with some 2×4’s and craft paints in fun colors.
 Your bigger kids will love this to pieces!
 Check out A Beautiful Mess for all of the DIY instructions.
-This is hilariously fun to do, especially with adults who get so competitive!
+This is hilariously fun to do, especially with adults that get competitive!

 These glow in the dark bracelets and necklaces are oh so cheap!